tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 // 1- below we misspell cylinders, so 'a' is now 'undefined' let a = car1.clyinders;

-// 2- below we misspelled .cylinders, and created a new property named "clyinders" car1.clyinders = 10;
+// 2- below we misspelled .cylinders, and created a new property on car1 named "clyinders" car1.clyinders = 10;

 // 3- Object.seal() to the rescue!